Get Ready for Your Trip!

 other important information

-Pregnancy: We do not allow guests that pregnant to participate in horseback riding.
+- Pregnancy: We do allow guests that are pregnant to participate in horseback riding.

 Each person horseback riding will be required to sign a liability release form prior to trip departure.
 Each youth under the age of 18 years old will need a parent or guardian to co-sign their liability.
 Please be prepared to complete your liability release upon check-in.